makintha/web-scraping-challenge/README.md

 In this homework we are tasked to scrape data from websites, store it into `MongoDB` and read the data from `MongoDB` and render the data into our own website.

 ## Webscraping, Database Storage and Website Presentation
-To do this homeworks we are using the following tools:
+To do this homework we are using the following tools:
 - Web scraping
     -`python` (libraries: `flask`, `splinter`, `webdriver-manager`, `pandas`)
     - `jupyter notebook`